-She barely had a notion of her interrogators’ questions; she was a delivery girl for the Guild, an impartial preternatural Switzerland-like coven that hid from conflict—and who offered comfort now lacking in the war-torn, Militia-controlled sectors.
+She barely had a notion of her interrogators’ questions; she was a delivery girl for the Guild, an impartial preternatural Switzerland-like coven that hid from conflict—and who offered a strange comfort now lacking in the Militia-controlled sectors.
 She danced for a living when she didn’t courier their comms through Club Star patrons and she followed their instructions to the letter: Never peek at the messages; don’t ask for codes, names or offers.
 No one told her anything.
 Isn’t Isis a bird?

 A rush of water soaked the towel already suffocating her face and she had passed out during questioning, and then Sergeant Kicker had arrived for his first interrogation.